chriskomus/pdf-batch-crop/README.md

 ## Help

+To run using only config.ini settings:

+`python3 pdf_batch_crop.py`

+To run using command line args for example:

+`python3 pdf_batch_crop.py -v -r -d /home/user/directory`

+A single input filename can be used or a whole input directory, or both.

 There is a config.ini file where settings are stored.
 Using command line arguments will override the config.ini file.
-However, if any of the toggles are set to True in the config.ini, they will be true regardless of whether a toggle argument is set.
+However, if any of the toggles are set to True in the config.ini, they will be true regardless of whether a toggle command line argument is set.

 ### Arguments:
 - -h, --help **(show this help message and exit)**